Skip to main content

 To schedule an appointment for STI testing, call us at 206-685-1011.
 Be sure to let us know when you call if are experiencing symptoms.

 STI testing needs vary from person to person based on age, assigned sex and risk factors.
-Unfortunately, in most cases, it’s not possible for Hall Health staff to tell you in advance of an STI testing visit what the out-of-pocket cost will be.
+Unfortunately, in most cases, it’s not possible for Husky Health staff to tell you in advance of an STI testing visit what the out-of-pocket cost will be.
 The cost will depend on your health insurance benefits and network, the complexity of the visit and which lab tests are included.
 You can learn more about your health insurance benefits here.
 See the FAQ below for more information.

 Birth control methods